Master of Arts in General Experimental Psychology at CSU San Marcos

 No, you cannot begin in the spring.
 Each new group of graduate students starts in the fall.
 Applications are always due on February 1.

-This past year, we accepted about 20% of the sixty-one applicants who applied.
+This past year, we accepted about 25% of the fifty students who applied.

 How successful are your graduate students after they have completed the program?